-Our first Sustainability Report, which was released last year, required us to consider sustainability reporting of comparable organizations and consultation with internal and external stakeholders.
+Our first Sustainability Report, which covered our 2018-2019 fiscal year, required us to consider sustainability reporting of comparable organizations and consultation with internal and external stakeholders.
 The content of this sustainability report has been defined through a GRI-compliant materiality analysis, which determines the topics that are most significant to the organization from a sustainability perspective.